Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 # Reducing the dependencies between classes
 Using interfaces in programming enables reducing dependencies between classes.
 In the previous example the Packer does not depend on the classes that implement the Packable interface.
 Instead, it just depends on the interface.
 This makes possible to add new classes that implement the interface without changing the Packer class.
 What is more, adding new Packable classes doesn't affect the classes that use the Packer class.

+# Built-in Interfaces
+Java offers a considerable amount of built-in interfaces.
+Here we'll get familiar with four commonly used interfaces: List, Map, Set, and Collection.

+- # The List Interface
+The List interface defines the basic functionality related to lists.
+Because the ArrayList class implements the List interface, one can also use it through the List interface.
+From the perspective of the user, both implementations of the List interface work the same way.
+The interface abstracts their inner functionality.
+The internal structures of ArrayList and LinkedList differ quite a bit.
+ArrayList saves objects to an array where fetching an object with a specific index is very fast.
+On the other hand LinkedList constructs a list where each element contains a reference to the next element in the list.
+When one searches for an object by index in a linked list, one has to go though the list from the beginning until the index.
+One can see noticeable performance differences between list implementations if the lists are big enough.
+The strength of a linked list is that adding to it is always fast.
+ArrayList, on the other hand, is backed by an array, which needs to be resized each time it gets full.
+Resizing the array requires creating a new array and copying the values from the old array to the new one.
+On the other hand, searching objects by index is much faster in an array list compared to a linked list.
+_For the problems that you encounter during this course you should almost always choose ArrayList.
+However, "interface programming" is beneficial: implement your programs so that you'll use the data structures through the interfaces._